Hupperich-Manuel/LSTM-XGBoost-Hybrid-Forecasting/README.md

 ##### Rescaling to train the LSTM

 To improve the performance of the network, the data has to be rescaled.
-This is mainly due to the fact that when the data is in its original format, the loss function might adopt a shape that is far difficult to achieve its minimum, whereas, after rescaling the global minimum is easier achieveable (moreover you avoid stagnation in local minimums).
-For this study, the of of the MinMax Scaler was used.
+This is mainly due to the fact that when the data is in its original format, the loss function might adopt a shape that is far difficult to achieve its minimum, whereas, after rescaling the global minimum is easier achievable (moreover you avoid stagnation in local minimums).
+For this study, the MinMax Scaler was used.
 The algorithm rescales the data into a range from 0 to 1.
 The drawback is that it is sensitive to outliers.

-What is important to consider is that the fitting of the scaler has to be done on the training set only since it will allow to transfrom the validation and the test set compred to the train set, without including it in the rescaling.
-This is specially helpful in time series as several values do increase in value over time.
+What is important to consider is that the fitting of the scaler has to be done on the training set only since it will allow transforming the validation and the test set compared to the train set, without including it in the rescaling.
+This is especially helpful in time series as several values do increase in value over time.

 ```python
 scaler = MinMaxScaler()